mstarikov/rbdsr/README.md

 Once the RBD block device is mapped, LVM SR can be created on top of it and shared across a XenServer pool.

 ## Install

-You can install this demo script automatically using `rbd-install.py` or apply each command manually.
+Download latest version of the pluging to each host: `wget https://github.com/mstarikov/rbdsr/archive/master.zip` Unzip the archive(wget on xenserver might strip the extension): `unzip master` Now you can install this demo script automatically using `rbd-install.py`.
 Run `python ./rbd-install.py enable` on each host to patch all required files and copy RBDSR.py to `/opt/xensource/sm`.

 If for some reason you are having problems with the install script, please [let me know](mailto:mr.mark.starikov@gmail.com) first and then perform following changes on each host in the pool to enable RBD SR: